DevOpsBootcamp/website/source/daycamp_introtrack_session2.rst

     $ ls -l
     $ chmod +x $filename
+    $ ./$filename

-**Arguments** are extra information that you pass to a script or program when you call it.
+**Arguments** (or flags) are extra information that you pass to a script or program when you call it.
 They tell it in more detail what you want to do.

 .. code-block:: bash

     $ ls -a -l
     $ ls -al
+    $ ls -si
+    $ ls --si

 Why pass arguments on the command line rather than having an interactive mode?